 If you are unable to work and are not getting weekly benefits, you should consult a lawyer.

 If your employer won’t send you to the doctor when you get hurt or the insurance company refuses to authorize treatment, (such as a referral to a specialist, diagnostic testing such as an MRI, physical therapy, a pain clinic or a second opinion), you should talk to a lawyer about helping you get the treatment you need.

 Loss of Earning Capacity or Permanent and Total Disability

-If your work injury leaves you unable to work or unable to earn what you earned before you were injured, the complicated and confusing issues in such cases are best handled by a lawyer.
-And if you receive or have applied for other types of disability benefits, such as Social Security Disability, or are a Medicare recipient, before concluding your Workers Compensation claim, you should consult an attorney about protecting your other disability benefits.
+If your work injury leaves you unable to work or unable to earn what you earned before you were injured, the issues are often complicated and confusing and such cases are best handled by a lawyer.
+If before concluding your Workers’ Compensation claim you received or applied for other types of disability benefits, such as Social Security Disability, or are a Medicare recipient, you should consult an attorney about protecting your other disability benefits.

 If your claim is denied by your employer or their insurance carrier, you will most likely need a lawyer to help you prove your case.
 Some denied cases involve legal issues best handled by an experienced workers’ compensation attorney.

 If you have a permanent problem as a result of your injury, permanent restrictions, or if you are unable to return to the type of work you usually do, a lawyer will help you secure fair compensation.